Home » Europe » Schengen Area – Everything You Need to Know

 To apply for your Schengen visa from Dubai, we have a dedicated team at Rayna Tours and Travels to help you with your Schengen visa procedures, starting from choosing the right visa to its document compilation, processing, and approval.

 You have to be careful while submitting your application.
-Ensure that your visa application is at the right centre, as your application will be immediately rejected if you lodge at the wrong place.
+Ensure your visa application is lodged at the correct time, as it will be immediately rejected if you lodge at the wrong place.

 Schengen visas might often get rejected due to spelling errors or mistakes during the interview.
 So, always take precautions or seek expert assistance to avoid such inconveniences.
 However, if it is rejected, you can always apply again or appeal the decision by writing a letter to the Schengen visa office.